martinvonz/jj/docs/technical/concurrency.md

 it will do a 3-way merge of the view objects based on their common ancestor (possibly several 3-way merges if there were more than two heads).
 Conflicts are recorded in the resulting view object.
-For example, if branch `main` was moved from commit A to commit B in one operation and moved to commit C in concurrent operation, then `main` will be recorded as "moved from A to B or C".
+For example, if branch `main` was moved from commit A to commit B in one operation and moved to commit C in a concurrent operation, then `main` will be recorded as "moved from A to B or C".
 See the `RefTarget` [definition](../../lib/protos/op_store.proto).

-Because we allow branches (etc.) to be in a conflicted state rather than just erroring out when there are multiple heads, the user continue to use the repo, including performing further operations on the repo.
+Because we allow branches (etc.) to be in a conflicted state rather than just erroring out when there are multiple heads, the user can continue to use the repo, including performing further operations on the repo.
 Of course, some commands will fail when using a conflicted branch.
 For example, `jj checkout main` when `main` is in a conflicted state will result in an error telling you that `main` resolved to multiple revisions.

 ### Storage